 I am on the Alltop Recovery Page—-One of only 16 chosen sites.

-I Had to Learn How to Retrain My BrainI never realized that my way of thinking everything was a major disaster was contributing to my life's disasters.
+Learning to Retrain My BrainI never realized that my way of thinking everything was a major disaster was contributing to my life's disasters.
 In other words, I was creating the drama instead of just reacting to it.
 So I learned that if I created the drama, I could uncreate it.
 The simple technique I used was to shout "Stop!" at my obsessive thinking.
 Scream it loud enough and you tend to get your own attention.

 I learned that my mind was out to get me--or, at the very least, my mind was out to control me.
 I think that I was addicted to feeling bad.
 The main reward from negative thinking is low expectations of ourselves.
 If you think you're not worth much, you don't have to do much.